gornvan/gTove/README.md

 * Verify whitelist/allow connections still works.

 ### Bugs
+* Player dragging minis with elastic band that have "fog" visibility, and one goes into fog - null pointer exception.
 * CorsAnywhere has locked down their endpoint.
 * Mini editor after cropping PDF only used top half of the screen.
 * NetworkedAction should have peerKey, not individual action types.